Industry Best Practices

 DKIM provides a digital signature that verifies that an email message was not faked or altered.
 This is the second method of testing email authenticity.

-DMARC unifies SPF and DKIM into a common framework and allows domain owners to declare how they would like emails handled if they fail an authorization test.
+DMARC unifies SPF and DKIM into a common framework and allows domain owners to declare how emails are handled if they fail authorization.

 This greatly depends on your email volume, but the general idea is that is you diversify your domains, it creates less impact if one of them gets flagged.